-- Interpersonal Differentials: Differentials in sex, skills, age, knowledge, experience Inter-occupational differentials Varying requirements of skill, knowledge, demand-supply situation - Inter-area Differentials: Cost of living, ability of employers to pay, demand and supply situation, extent of unionisation - Inter-firm Differentials: Ability of employer to pay, employees' bargaining power, degree of unionisation, skill needs, etc.
+- Interpersonal Differentials: Differentials in sex, skills, age, knowledge, experience Inter-occupational differentials - Varying requirements of skill, knowledge, demand-supply situation - Inter-area Differentials: Cost of living, ability of employers to pay, demand and supply situation, extent of unionisation - Inter-firm Differentials: Ability of employer to pay, employees' bargaining power, degree of unionisation, skill needs, etc.

 Utilisation of human resources, maximisation of productivity can be fulfilled through wage differentials as the latter determines the direct allocation of manpower among different units, occupations and regions so that the overall production can be maximised.
 Thus, wage differentials provide an incentive for better allocation of human force - labour mobility among different regions and the like.
 Wage differentials play a pivotal role in a planned economy in the regulation of wages and development of national wage policy by allocating the skilled human force on priority basis.
 Development of new skills, knowledge, etc., is an essential part of human resource development.
 Shortage of technical and skilled personnel is not only a problem for industries but it creates bottlenecks in the attainment of planned goals.
-Thus, wage differentials, to a certain extent, are desirable from the viewpoint of national interest.
-As such, they probably become an essential part of national wage policy.
+Thus, wage differentials, to a certain extent, are desirable from the viewpoint of national wage policy.
 Complete uniform national wage policy is impracticable and undesirable.